 Our pro forma net tangible book value as of March 31, 2017 was \$21.8 million, or \$1.26 per share of our common stock.
 Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 16,101,970 shares of common stock upon the closing of this offering; (ii) the automatic conversion of outstanding warrants to purchase preferred stock into warrants to purchase 202,020 shares of our common stock upon the closing of this offering; and (iii) the automatic conversion upon the closing of this offering of outstanding warrants to purchase shares of our preferred stock into warrants to purchase 48,374 shares of our common stock that become exercisable only upon our draw down of the remaining \$10.0 million of available borrowings under our 2014 Debt Facility.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2017, after giving effect to the pro forma adjustments described in (i), (ii) and (iii) above.
+Pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2017, after giving effect to the pro forma adjustments described in (i), (ii) and (iii) above.

-After giving effect to our issuance and sale of shares of our common stock in this offering at the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2017 would have been \$104.6 million, or \$4.49 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.23 to existing stockholders and immediate dilution of \$10.51 per share in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+After giving effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2017 would have been \$104.6 million, or \$4.49 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Initial public offering price per share \$ 15.00 Historical net tangible book value per share as of March 31, 2017 \$ 17.57 Decrease in pro forma net tangible book value per share as of March 31, 2017 attributable to pro forma adjustments (16.31) Pro forma net tangible book value per share as of March 31, 2017 \$ 1.26 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering 3.23 Pro forma as adjusted net tangible book value per share after this offering 4.49 Dilution of pro forma net tangible book value per share to new investors \$ 10.51
+Assumed initial public offering price per share \$ 15.00 Historical net tangible book value per share as of March 31, 2017 \$ 17.57 Decrease in pro forma net tangible book value per share as of March 31, 2017 attributable to pro forma adjustments (16.31) Pro forma net tangible book value per share as of March 31, 2017 \$ 1.26 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering 3.23 Pro forma as adjusted net tangible book value per share after this offering 4.49 Dilution of pro forma net tangible book value per share to new investors 4.49 \$ 10.51